marcelpetrick/DevNotes/BeenThereSeenThat/20230919_Munich_MLOps_Community_Meetup_nr3/README.md

 * data science teams are very close to the application, centralised data lake
 * in the beginning 2 people, now 10-15 for the whole company; maybe 120 engineers worldwide dealing with it
 * AWS ECS platform for the containers
-* maybe every si month a release until now (aiflow, aporia, ..) - but with LLMs it can drastically change
+* maybe every six months a release until now (aiflow, aporia, ..) - but with LLMs it can drastically change
-* 2 years ago some sentiment analysis: talk about differnt products in social media
+* 2 years ago some sentiment analysis: talk about different products in social media
 * goal: models on edge devices
 * octoml - shrink the models
 * or nvidia: shrink and pooling; as different approach

-## Saahil Ognawala from Jinia AI
+## Saahil Ognawala from Jina AI
 * raised 38 M$, Berlin, Beijing, Shenzen
-* what if you combine LLMs with oter modality models?
+* what if you combine LLMs with other modality models?
-* 10 months at Jino; before Munich RE
+* 10 months at Jina; before Munich RE
-* until Octobre 2022 the task was always: we need an optimized model
+* until October 2022 the task was always: we need an optimized model
 * now: we need to customize an LLM to handle our tasks
 * right now we are past the stage of hype
 * before: one task - one model; now: one model for all tasks
 * "using an LLM as a non-paid intern; give them all the context they need, then let them work on the task"
 * ![](img04)
-* if you have a large model, then you can add a task instead of having tojustify to train a new model
+* if you have a large model, then you can add a task instead of having to justify to train a new model
 * how to enable large models to handle customized tasks?
 * how to communicate effectively with large model?
-* using Joari-window to understand communication with large models: framework to understand our conscious and uncoscious bias; decrease lind spots, avoid misunderstandings; increase consensus
+* using Joari-window to understand communication with large models: framework to understand our conscious and unconscious bias; decrease blind spots, avoid misunderstandings; increase consensus
   * check LM and humans against each other: ![]()img06
 * two paths to increase consensus with large models
   * fine-tuning the model: reduce blind spots
 * how a large language model is trained
 * ![](img07)
-* first: unsupervised pre-training ->supervised instruction learning -> RLHF (reinformcement learning on human feedback)
+* first: unsupervised pre-training ->supervised instruction learning -> RLHF (reinforcement learning on human feedback)
 ### fine tuning a LLM
 * partial fine-tuning: mostly adapters:
 * complete fine-tuning: